STF1998/Desk20/report/evaluation.md

 As outlined above, one area that was also picked up was the compatability with different browsers.
 Having researched online, we realised this is a common error when working with Angular-CLI.
 Therefore, this was included as part of key areas of functional testing below.

+With pre-planned ethical analysis and approval, we would have liked to include the following in future evaluative technqiues:

+#### Questionaires

+If we had the time and resources, we would have liked to undertake comprehensive questionaires.
+These would have been used to evaluate user pathways and UX impressions with a focus on collecting data from a wide range of demographics, including students and working professionals.

+These questionaires are perfect for collecting a broad range of qualitative and quantitative data with diverse demographic and user opinions.
+Questionaires are a great opportunity to ask a range of closed and open questions.

+#### Interviews

+We'd also like to organise one-to-one interview with potential end-users to underatnd their opinions regarding user flows and the design of Flocus.

+Due to the nature of interviews, the interviewer is able to ask direct questions about the usability and how users interact with Flocus.
+We would have followed a semi-structured framework to ensure we collect the required data however explore opinions as they come up in the interviews.
+Questionairres allow for a more structured data collection.
+These combined technqiues allow for collection and analysis of diverse qualitative and quantitaive data.

+Other areas to explore for future work:

+- Controlled experiments - Flocus team compare user's interaction with Flocus and it's close competitiors.
+- Automated usability tools - with further knowledge and experience we would have liked to integrate useful plugins, such as bugsnag and hotjar, and use tools such as USEful to auotmate testing of the usability.

 For future ideas around design testing and evaluation, please see our [conclusion](https://github.com/STF1998/Desk20/blob/main/report/conclusion.md).

 ## Unit/Functional testing